iacopy/cleanpython/README.md

 If something fails, try:

-    $ just install  # use freezed requirements that are already checked
+    $ just install  # use frozen requirements that are already checked

 Optionally, you can also install the git hooks (further automatic checks):